Home · Blog · Blockchain Technology · · Updated Nov 20, 2025 · 5 min read

 Key Takeaway

-From Polkadot’s Substrate and Solana’s runtime to SORA’s Iroha 2-based Hub Chain, Rust underpins the most advanced ecosystems in decentralized finance.
+From Polkadot’s Substrate and Solana’s runtime to SORA’s next-generation Hub Chain, Rust is shaping the infrastructure that supports interoperable and scalable digital economies.

 Conclusion

-Rust has become more than a language — it’s a philosophy of safe innovation.
+Rust has become more than a programming language — it’s a commitment to safe, high-performance systems.

-From SORA’s interoperable economy to Solana’s high-speed architecture, the message is clear:
+From SORA to Solana, the direction is clear:

-The future of blockchain will be written in Rust.
+The future of blockchain is being written in Rust.